With the Labor Day weekend behind us, the carefree days of summer are gone once again.

 The best way to handle an uptick in demand for your business is to make sure your company operates as efficiently as possible.
 Ideally, this means that each person spends their time on actions that they are best suited to perform.
-Streamlining your business in this way is easier said than done, of course, but it is a good idea to consider where some shuffling of responsibilities could occur.
+Streamlining your business and having a solid marketing strategy is easier said than done, of course, but it is a good idea to consider where some shuffling of responsibilities could occur.

 Of course, you don’t want to overwhelm your employees, but if someone on your staff has expressed interest in learning something new or taking on additional responsibilities, take them up on their offer.
 Don’t let the extra time for training and ironing out logistics stop you from taking advantage of what will eventually free up your time toward business development.